ethersphere/swarm/swarm/docs/sw^3/storage.rst

     their course of action is to submit further transactions, offering more reward, until someone finally does.

-Filecoin (:cite:`filecoin2014`), an incentivised p2p storage network using IPFS (:cite:`ipfs2014`)offers an interesting solution.
+:dfn:`Filecoin` (:cite:`filecoin2014`), an incentivised p2p storage network using IPFS (:cite:`ipfs2014`)offers an interesting solution.
 Nodes participating in its network also mine on the filecoin blockchain.
 Filecoin can be earned (mined) through replicating other people's content and spent on having one's content replicated.
 Filecoin's proof of work is defined to include proof that the miner possesses a set of randomly chosen units of storage depending on the parent block.
 Using a strong proof of retrievability scheme, Filecoin ensures that the winning miner had relevant data.
 As miners compete, they will find that their chances of winning will be proportional to the percentage of the existing storage units they actually store.
 This is because the missing ones need to be retrieved from other nodes and thus delaying nodes chance to respond.